 How Does a POST Form Differ From Other Health Care Directives?

-Taken together, a Living Will and a Medical Power of Attorney provide more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a POST form, you do not need a DNR order, but you should still complete a Living Will and a Medical Power of Attorney to provide a full set of wishes about your care.
+Taken together, a living will and medical power of attorney provide more information than a POST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For details about preparing health care directives, see West Virginia Living Wills and Medical Powers of Attorney: What You Need to Know.